Steve Wozniak: Post-Apple

 Though permanently leaving Apple as an active employee in 1985, Wozniak chose to never remove himself from the official employee list, and continues to represent the company at events or in interviews.
 Today he receives a stipend from Apple for this role, estimated in 2006 to be US$120,000 per year.
 He is also an Apple shareholder.
 He maintained a friendly acquaintance with Steve Jobs until Jobs's death in October 2011.
 However, in 2006, Wozniak stated that he and Jobs were not as close as they used to be.

 In a 2013 interview, Wozniak said that the original Macintosh "failed" under Steve Jobs, and that it was not until Jobs left that it became a success.
 He called the Apple Lisa group the team that had kicked Jobs out, and that Jobs liked to call the Lisa group "idiots for making [the Lisa computer] too expensive".
 To compete with the Lisa, Jobs and his new team produced a cheaper computer, one that, according to Wozniak, was "weak", "lousy" and "still at a fairly high price".
 "He made it by cutting the RAM down, by forcing you to swap disks here and there", says Wozniak.
 He attributed the eventual success of the Macintosh to people like John Sculley "who worked to build a Macintosh market when the Apple II went away".

 At the end of 2020, Wozniak announced the launch of a new company helmed by him, Efforce.
 Efforce is described as a marketplace for funding ecologically friendly projects.
 It used a WOZX cryptocurrency token for funding and blockchain to redistribute the profit to token holders and businesses engaged on the platform.
 In September 2021, it was reported that Wozniak was also starting a company alongside co-founder Alex Fielding named Privateer Space to address the problem of space debris.
-Privateer Space debuted the first version of their space traffic monitoring software on March 1, 2022.
+Privateer Space debuted the first version of its space traffic monitoring software on March 1, 2022.
+In 2024, Wozniak sued YouTube in respect to a scam that was being circulated on the platform using his likeness.
+Later, he won after a San Jose appeals court ruled YouTube was liable for failing to combat it.